Francis Zamora: Basketball career

-Politics
+Political career

-Zamora received a master's degree in Public Administration from the National College of Public Administration and Governance at the University of the Philippines Diliman in 2006, and completed a business and entrepreneurship program at New York University.
+Zamora took up a business and entrepreneurship program at the New York University in 2003.
+He received a master's degree in Public Administration from the National College of Public Administration and Governance at the University of the Philippines Diliman in 2006, and completed a short course in business and entrepreneurship at New York University.
 In 2007, Zamora started his career in politics as a councilor from the 2nd district of San Juan.
 He is also a member of the JCI San Juan group.
-Three years later, he was elected Vice Mayor.
+Three years later, he was elected vice mayor.
+In 2015, he finished an Executive Education Program at the John F. Kennedy School of Government in Harvard University.

-After two consecutive terms as Vice Mayor, Zamora ran for the mayoralty post in the 2016 elections.
+After two consecutive terms as vice mayor, Zamora ran for the mayoralty post in the 2016 elections.
 He faced the incumbent mayor Guia Gomez, promising to stop the dynasty of the Ejercito-Estradas, who, in his words, had run the city's politics for 47 years.
 However, he narrowly lost the said election to Gomez.

-In 2019, Zamora ran once again for the mayoralty post under the Partido Demokratiko Pilipino-Lakas ng Bayan (PDP–Laban) against incumbent Vice Mayor Janella Ejercito, the daughter of former mayor and senator Jinggoy Estrada who was endorsed by the administration-backed Hugpong ng Pagbabago her grandfather, former President Joseph Estrada, and the outgoing mayor Guia Gomez.
+In 2019, Zamora ran once again for the mayoralty post under the Partido Demokratiko Pilipino-Lakas ng Bayan (PDP–Laban) against incumbent vice mayor Janella Ejercito, the daughter of former mayor and senator Jinggoy Estrada who was endorsed by the administration-backed Hugpong ng Pagbabago her grandfather, former President Joseph Estrada, and the outgoing mayor Guia Gomez.
 In the election, Zamora defeated Estrada by a margin of 10,247 votes, ending control of the Ejercito-Estrada clan of the city after 50 years.

 Zamora was reelected to a second consecutive term as mayor in 2022.
-On November 26, 2022, he was elected president of the Metro Manila Council and co-chairperson of the Regional Development Council.
+On November 26, 2022, he was elected president of the Metro Manila Council (MMC) and co-chairperson of the Regional Development Council.
+During his term, San Juan received its Seal of Good Local Governance in 2023.
+He was reelected to his third consecutive term as mayor in 2025 and his second term as MMC president in the same year.
+On August 8, 2025, he became the national president of League of Cities of the Philippines.

 Personal life

-He is the son of Ronaldo Zamora, a long-time congressman in San Juan who served the city for almost two decades and Rose Marie Manlapit-Zamora.
-His sisters Ysabel Maria ("Bel") and Amparo Maria ("Pammy") are also in politics, currently serving as congresswomen from San Juan's lone district and Taguig's 2nd district, respectively.
+Zamora is the son and youngest child of Ronaldo Zamora, a long-time congressman in San Juan who served the city for almost two decades, with his wife Rosemarie "Mimi" Manlapit.
+He had an older sister named Consuelo Maria Zamora (1970–2008).
+His half-sisters Ysabel Maria ("Bel") and Amparo Maria ("Pammy") also entered politics, having served as congresswomen from San Juan's lone district and Taguig's 2nd district, respectively.

 He married Keri Neri in 2001 and has four children.
 His daughter, Amanda, is a model who competed as a housemate in the "Connect" season of Pinoy Big Brother in 2021, where she was eliminated in the last eviction alongside Ralph Malibunas.
+His son, Rocco, serves as the Special Assistant to the Mayor during his term.

 Since 2014, Zamora is the owner of a Goldilocks Bakeshop franchise branch at Greenhills Shopping Center.